-There are five State forestry related quarantines in effect in Maine.
+There are six State forestry related quarantines in effect in Maine.
 They are:

 The following is a summary of the rules for each quarantine.
 Contact us with questions about the quarantines and requests for compliance agreements.
 Contact the Horticulture Program in the Maine Department of Agriculture, Conservation and Forestry, Animal and Plant Health Division for information about regulations on plant material other than forest products (such as wreaths, nursery stock, Christmas trees and seeds).